7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 }
 ```

-### Usage in Integration Tests

-### Reuse
+### Container Reuse

 By default, acquiring a container resource does not always start a fresh container.
 Likewise, on
 releasing the resource the container will not be destroyed.
 When a container resource is acquired
-the docker system is inspected to determine if an appropriate container is already executing.
+the docker system is inspected to determine if a matching container is already executing.
 If a
 matching container is already running this container is referenced by the
 `ContainerResource`.
 Otherwise a fresh container is started.
 In both cases the acquired
-`ContainerResource` will have passed any configured health checks.
+`ContainerResource` will have passed configured health checks.

+#### Matching Containers for Reuse

+For an existing container to be reused, all the following must be true:

+- The current client config has `allowReuse == true`
+- The container config has `reuse == true`
+- The running container was created for reuse
+- The running container uses the same image as the container config.
+- All ports requested in the container config must be mapped for the running container

 #### Configuring Reuse